google-developer-training/basic-android-kotlin-compose-training-practice-problems/README.md

 Pre-requisites
 --------------
 You need to know:
-- How to load the project from Github into Android Studio and run the app in Android Studio.
+- How to load the project from GitHub into Android Studio and run the app in Android Studio.

 Recommendation:
 - Try to solve the problems before you check the solution.